pyudev/pyudev/doc/index.rst

 Welcome to pyudev's documentation!
 ==================================

-pyudev is a Python_ binding to libudev_, the hardware management library and service found in modern linux systems.
+pyudev is a Python_ and PyQt4_ binding to libudev_, the hardware management library and service found in modern linux systems.
 It is available under the same licence as the original library, which is the `GNU LGPL 2.1`_ (see :doc:`licencing` for details).